ctfer-io/chall-manager/README.md

 > [!CAUTION]
 > Chall-Manager is currently in public beta phase.
 > It could be run in production, but breaking changes are subject to happen in the upcoming months until General Availability.
->
-> It has been tested under production workload during the NoBrackets 2024.

 - [What ?](#what-)
 - [Why ?](#why-)